JetBrains/marketplace-docs/topics/paid-plugins-start/add-marketplace-license-verification-calls-to-the-plugin-code.md

 ![No License Dialog](no_license.png)

-Please find an example plugin with a license code check code [here]() --- UPDATE LINK.
+Please find an example plugin with a license code check code [here](https://github.com/JetBrains/marketplace-makemecoffee-plugin).
 It shows product parameters declaration, as well as license check.

 You can find a `CheckLicense` class in `license/CheckLicense.java`, which is then used in `actions/DemoAction.java` to check if the plugin is licensed or not (in a real-life use case, your plugin should not work if the plugin is not licensed).

+[//]: # (TODO update source code)

 `license/CheckLicense.java`